tarunp/kubernetes_basic/ReadMe.md

 # Kubernetes Basic Service Deploy

-A basic workshop to learn the Kubernetes basic service deployment.
+A  workshop to learn the Kubernetes basic service deployment.
 This workshop is hosted on Katacoda.

 ## Links